tom-andersson/icenet-paper/README.md

 To reproduce the paper figures directly from the paper's results and forecasts, run the following after setting up the conda environment (see Step 1 below):
-- `./download_paper_generated_data.sh`
+- `./download_paper_generated_data.sh`.
+Downloads raw data from the paper.
+From here, you could start to explore the results of the paper in more detail.
+- `python3 icenet/download_sic_data.py`.
+This is needed to plot the ground truth ice edge.
 - `python3 icenet/gen_masks.py`
 - `python3 icenet/plot_paper_figures.py`.
 Figures are saved in `figures/paper_figures/`.

-From here, you could start to explore the results of the paper in more detail.

 ## Steps to reproduce the paper's results from scratch